eic/tutorial-jana2/_episodes/04-factory.md

 ## Introduction

 Now that you've learned about JANA plugins and JEventProcessors, let's talk about JFactories.
-JFactories are another essential JANA component just like JEventProcessors.
+JFactories are another essential JANA component just like JEventProcessors and JEventSources.
 While JEventProcessors are used for _aggregating_ results from each event into a structured output such as a histogram or a file, JFactories are used for computing those results in an organized way.

-In theory, you could calculate whatever results you need right in the body of your JEventProcessor's Process() method.
-However, JFactories are definitely the right way to go if your code is going to stick around for awhile, be used by multiple people, and/or be integrated into the EICrecon codebase itself.
-Here's why:
+### When do I use a JFactory?

+- If you have an input file and need to read data model objects from it, use a JEventSource
+- If you have an output file (or histogram) and wish to write data model objects to it, use a JEventProcessor
+- If you have some data model objects and wish to produce a new data model object, use a JFactory.

+### When do I create my own plugin?

+- If you are doing a one-off prototype, it's fine to just use a ROOT macro.
+- If you are writing code you'll probably return to, we recommend putting the code in a standalone (i.e. outside of the EICrecon source tree) plugin.
+- If you are writing code other people will probably want to run, we recommend adding our plugin to the EICrecon source tree.
+- If you are writing a JFactory, we recommend adding it to the EICrecon source tree, either to an existing plugin or to a new one.

+### Why should I prefer writing a JFactory?

 1. They make your code reusable.
 Different people can use your results later without having to understand the specifics of what you did.